The Office (American TV series) season 9: Production

-The ninth season of the show was produced by Reveille Productions and Deedle-Dee Productions, both in association with Universal Television.
+The ninth season of the show was produced by Shine America and Deedle-Dee Productions, both in association with Universal Television.
 The show is based on the British comedy series of the same name, which was created by Ricky Gervais and Stephen Merchant for the BBC.
 In addition, the two are executive producers on the show.
 On May 11, 2012, NBC renewed The Office for a ninth season.
 Series developer Greg Daniels returned as showrunner this season.
 Daniels stated that the season would feature more big season arcs, saying "I'll tell you that the last couple of years, I don't think we did any big arc-type things in the way that we used to in the beginning, I think the thing we're going to do is bring back a lot of arcs."
 Brent Forrester, who had been a consulting producer and writer since the third season was promoted to executive producer, alongside new series writer Dan Sterling.

 In a conference call on August 21, 2012, Daniels announced that this would be the final season of the series.
 Daniels said, "This year feels like the last chance to really go out together and make an artistic ending for the show that pays off a lot of the stuff that matters most to fans."
 Daniels also said all the questions would be answered, such as who was behind the documentary, and why they had been filming it for so long, as well as the reveal of the Scranton Strangler.
 A central point during the season was the romance between Erin Hannon (Ellie Kemper) and Pete Miller (Jake Lacy).
 According to Michael Ausiello of TVLine, the nature of their relationship was heavily debated by the writers and producers; he noted that "the triangle [between Andy, Erin, and Pete] has stirred up a number of debates in the writers room, which tells me even they don't know at this point which guy Erin will choose."
 Daniels consulted with Kemper and asked for her input, as he felt she had the best understanding of Erin's characterization.